tobiasbriones/blog/mathswe/tsd/dorep-for-jekyll/pr/encapsulating-jekyll-tooling-of-msw-engineer---dorep-for-jekyll-2025-08-14/index.md

 The migration from Texsydo Web Prototype to MVP led to decouple the implementation of Jekyll to a separate project, DoRep for Jekyll.

+Besides **separating Jekyll from the Texsydo Prototype**, the DoRep project separates the license, **providing a permissive BSD-3-Clause license to final users**, which is crucial for the MVP due to its product approach.

 DoRep for Jekyll will allow the migration of Texsydo MVP to happen smoothly by focusing on Texsydo rather than a monolithic ball of mud that would be harder to generalize when I implement React in Texsydo Web (as I've mentioned, the purpose